- Tour Plan

 Guadalupe Lodge - El Dorado Lodge

-Enjoy waking up and taking breakfast with the singing of Amazonian birds.
+Enjoy waking up and having breakfast with the singing of Amazonian birds.
 You will be transferred to the Atalaya port where you can appreciate the view of myriads of colourful birds and a rich wildlife.
 At Atalaya river’s deck, embark in a motor boat and navigate down this crystalline river of Madre de Dios.

 After 3 hours, you will reach the El Dorado Lodge , this boat jouerney will be exciting to look for some aquatic wildlife; capibaras , birds and caimans basking long the river bank.
 In the mid-afternoon, you will ramble through the primary forest searching for some families of monkeys, peccaries, in the meantime, you will be provided with some explanations about medicinal plants, reptiles as well as mammals.